 From time to time, however, disputes arise in the benefits process, and litigation through the court system sometimes becomes necessary.
 ERISA litigation begins when the individual who is making a claim for insurance benefits files a lawsuit against his or her insurance company in the federal court system.
 However, there are several prerequisites that need to be satisfied prior to filing such a lawsuit.

-The experienced Texas ERISA litigation lawyers at the Law Offices of J. Price McNamara can help you navigate your way through the ERISA litigation process and help you to pursue the ERISA insurance benefits that you need.
+The experienced Texas ERISA litigation lawyers at J. Price McNamara ERISA Insurance Claim Attorney can help you navigate your way through the ERISA litigation process and help you to pursue the ERISA insurance benefits that you need.

 Prerequisites to ERISA Litigation